EDyO/appu/README.md

 **A**utomatic **P**odcast **PU**blisher, aka appu, is a toolkit for podcast edition and publishing.

+## Newer APPU 2 version

+This is the new version of appu, it's a work in progress.

+### Pre-requisites

+- Make sure you have `uv` [installed in your system](https://docs.astral.sh/uv/getting-started/installation/).
+Use your favorite package manager to install it.

+#### Automation of `venv` management (optional)

+You can use `mise` to transparently manage your venvs.
+Installation instructions are [here](https://mise.jdx.dev).
+With `mise` installed, you just need to trust the source directory, by running `mise trust` from within the cloned repository.

+### Install deps

+Run `uv sync` to install the python dependencies.

+### Install pre-commit hook

+Run `uv run pre-commit install` to install the pre-commit hook.
+(The first time you commit, it will take some time.)

+### Run the app

+Run `uv run appu` to run the app, or if you have done the right thing before, you might just be able to run `appu` directly with no parameters.

 ## Rationale

 While running the [Entre Dev y Ops podcast](https://www.entredevyops.es), the authors found interesting to start building a set of tools to make this easier.
 We hope this might help anyone else.